 - PSWT Pulsed Shortwave Therapy stimulates cellular activity and goes deeper.

 for most severe cases, it acts as a powerful anti-inflammatory steroid, reducing pain in a short period of time.
-Dr Moran of the University of Maryland says the effects of the injection are almost immediate, speeding recovery time means going back to sports in faster.
-This treatment uses ultrasound to guide practitioners into the affected area, it may requires few sessions.
-The downside of cortisol is potential risk of glaucoma, thinning of the skin, infection, alongside other complications.
+Dr. Moran of the University of Maryland says the effects of the injection are almost immediate, speeding recovery time means going back to sports in faster.
+This treatment uses ultrasound to guide practitioners into the affected area, it may require few sessions.
+The downside of cortisol is a potential risk of glaucoma, thinning of the skin, infection, alongside other complications.
 It’s vital to get as much information as possible before the treatment.

 PRP Platelet Rich Plasma injection

 severe cases may require surgical intervention as the muscles may be much damaged or the fissure is so pronounced that only surgical intervention can help to stitch the ligaments together.
 Sometimes the ligaments pull pieces of bones away and the area has to be fully restored.
 A surgeon will cut any unwanted tissue and attach the ligaments to the bone.
-After this procedure the patient may need to use bandages and crunches in order to speed the recovery process.
+After this procedure, the patient may need to use bandages and crunches in order to speed the recovery process.

-Studies confirm that adequate post surgery exercises are notable in helping the patient go back to healthy form within 6 months.
+Studies confirm that adequate post-surgery exercises are notable in helping the patient go back to healthy form within 6 months.

 Case Study on Hamstring Tendinopathy

 Patient: A female 32 years old middle distance runner presents severe pain in the lower back and buttock area.
 She was diagnosed with lumbar disk bulge injury and was administered epidural injection alongside physical treatments.
-The back pain is eliminated but the upper thighs and button remains strong.
+The back pain is eliminated but the upper thighs and button remain strong.

 Diagnosis: high hamstrings tendinopathy

-Treatment: .
-The patient bottom area was the main cause of concern.
-She is being given corticosteroid injection on the affected area using ultrasound technique.
+Treatment: The patient bottom area was the main cause of concern.
+She is being given corticosteroid injection in the affected area using ultrasound technique.
 The injection makes an efficient pain relief.
 This together with a proper physiotherapy program helped her go back to training within 6 months of initiating treatment.

-In this case the corticosteroid injection was the right treatment to follow.
+In this case, the corticosteroid injection was the right treatment to follow.
 The inflammation that caused the pain was reduced.
 And there were not visible side effects.
 The patient was able to go back to her normal life and didn’t need any further treatment other than a proper exercise plan.

 Conclusion: This study demonstrates the efficiency of a combined treatment (injection + physiotherapy).
-Besides, it shows the risk of re injury or aggravating injuries if not properly diagnosed.
+Besides, it shows the risk of re-injury or aggravating injuries if not properly diagnosed.
 It’s vital then to have a proper diagnosis and treatment to prevent deeper injuries.